BeardedBear/bearded-theme/personalizations.md

-only `prog.storages` should be italic src/scopes/semanticTokens.ts:14 should be `italic: false`
+only `prog.storages` should be italic in src/scopes/scopes.ts:16 src/scopes/semanticTokens.ts:14 should be `italic: false`

 src/scopes/scopes.ts:18